Psalm 50

 The psalm can be divided into four parts: the arrival of YHWH as divine judge, reassurance to the people that sacrifices had worth, condemnation of the wicked, and a final warning.

-1 The Mighty One, God, Yahweh, speaks,
+1 The Mighty One, God, YHWH, speaks,

 and calls the earth from sunrise to sunset.